McDaMastR/CollatzConjectureSimulator/README.md

 # Collatz Conjecture Simulator

-A C program to efficiently determine the total stopping time of the Collatz sequence of any 128-bit integer starting value, and output all starting values $n$ whose total stopping time is the greatest of all integers in the interval $[1, n]$.
+A program to efficiently determine the total stopping time of the Collatz sequence of any 128-bit integer starting value, and output all starting values $n$ whose total stopping time is the greatest of all integers in the interval $[1, n]$.

+## Mathematical Notation

+For the purposes of this document, the following mathematical symbols will represent the corresponding concepts.

+- $\Z$ represents the set of all integers.
+- $\Z^+$ represents the set of all positive integers.
+- $\Z^{0+}$ represents the set of all non-negative integers.
+- $f(n)$ represents the Collatz function applied to $n$.
+- $f^k(n)$ represents the Collatz function applied recursively $k$ times to $n$.
+- $s(n)$ represents the total stopping time of the starting value $n$.

 ## The Collatz Conjecture